alea-git/alea-git.github.io/_projects/proance.md

 Of course, like every Agile project that is borning, we've decided to start with an MVP, which is going to include revenue / expense management (with an opt-in Stripe integration) and some initial analytics.
 With time, if the response from our target audience will be positive, we'll also implement the other features in or roadmap: If you want to use or follow the development status of Proance, go to the Proance website ([www.proance.app](www.proance.app){: target="_blank"}) and enter your email to be notified when the app will be ready for beta launch (we'll decide later on if the beta will be open or closed to only the people who put their email in, don't know yet\!).

-{% include post-components/gallery.html columns = 2 full_width = true images = "/images/projects/proance1.png,/images/projects/proance2.png,/images/projects/proance3.png,/images/projects/proance4.png " %} *App showcases.*
+{% include post-components/gallery.html columns = 1 full_width = true images = "/images/projects/proance1.png,/images/projects/proance2.png,/images/projects/proance3.png,/images/projects/proance4.png " %}&nbsp;*App showcases.*

 Proance is also the first project officially created under Alea Makers, and, for this reason, it inherits its principles and values: we want to share every step of the development on our blog and live stream it on our YouTube channel.
 But we don't want to share only the development phase, cash flows and user metrics will be open for everyone as well.